zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

     ```

 6. Make sure that you enter a new, generated Guid into the **id** property (in bold above).
-You can generate a new Guid by opening PowerShell and running the following command:\
+You can generate a new Guid by opening PowerShell and running the following command:\.

     ```
     [guid]::NewGuid()